NotAShelf/nyx/.github/README.md

 ## 📦 Overview

 ### Notable Features

 - **Shared Configurations** - Reduce re-used code by sharing modules and options between hosts
 - **Fully Modular** - We extend NixOS instead of simply declaring options.
 - **Sane Defaults** - The modules attempt to bring the most sane defaults, while providing overrides
 - **Secrets Management** - Manage secrets through Ragenix
 - **Flexible Modules** - Both system and home-manager modules allow users to bring their own configurations from anywhere
 - **Extensive Configuration** - We leave so little unconfigured.
 Everything is configured and ready to be accessed.
 - **Wayland Ready** - Leave Xorg in the past where it belongs.
 The system is fully ready for Wayland, with Xorg as fallback.
 - **Opt-in Impermanence** - Impermanence can be included anytime without interfeting with other configurations.
 - **Encryption Ready** - The system has been optimized not to interfere with disk encryption.
-  - **Declarative Themes** - Through the help of `nix-colors` and `wall-pkgs`, theme your system from only your flake
+- **Declarative Themes** - Through the help of `nix-colors` and `wallpkgs`, theme your system from only your flake

 ### Layout